-The Pacific University Office of Diversity helps to advance the university’s goal of achieving diversity in enrollment and in the composition of faculty and staff.
+The Pacific University Office of Equity, Diversity and Inclusion helps to advance the university’s goal of achieving diversity in enrollment and in the composition of faculty and staff.
 Pacific seeks to be visible to all communities, actively practicing, honoring and celebrating diversity, fostering mutually beneficial community partnerships and collaborations.

 Pacific has adopted the American Association of College of Universities diversity initiative, including:

 Vision, commitment and leadership are essential for systemic change in higher education.
 To achieve this strategic goal, the board and administration are committed to increasing diversity at Pacific University.
 We envision our university becoming a more welcoming, supportive and responsive organization as institutional change occurs.